sindresorhus/got/documentation/7-retry.md

 }
 ```

 The function used to calculate the delay before the next request is made.
+Returning `0` cancels the retry.

 **Note:**
 > - This function is responsible for the entire retry mechanism, including the `limit` property.
 To support this, you need to check if `computedValue` is different than `0`.